SomMeri/less4j/README.md

 *  `CompilationResult compile(File inputFile)` - compiles a file,
 *  `CompilationResult compile(String lessContent)` - compiles a string.

-The first and second method differ in one important thing: the second method is unable to handle "@import" statements located in compiled string.
+The first and second method differ in one important point: the second method is unable to handle "@import" statements located in compiled string.
 Files referenced by the import statement are relative to current file.
-Compiler invoked via string based compile method is unable to find imported less files and leaves the import statement as it is.
+Compiler invoked through string based compile method is unable to find imported less files and therefore leaves the import statement as it is.
+Use it with caution.

 Return object `CompilationResult` has two methods:
 * `getCss` - returns compiled css,